pouransamani/pouransamani.github.io/README.md

    - A home buyer describe his dream house.
 He might focus on the number of bedrooms or the beautiful yard.
 However, as it will discover in this project, many factors can influence a home's price beyond just its visible features.
 With a dataset containing 79 variables that describe nearly every aspect of residential properties in Ames, Iowa, the challenge will be to predict the final sale price for each home.

    - #### Objective
-The goal is to develop a predictive model by implementing and tuning algorithms such as Lasso, Random Forest, and Gradient Boosting to accurately estimate SalePrice for homes in the test dataset.
+The goal is to develop a predictive model applying regression problem by implementing and tuning algorithms such as Lasso, Random Forest, and Gradient Boosting to accurately estimate SalePrice for homes in the test dataset.
 Specifically, for each Id in the test set, the model should generate a corresponding SalePrice prediction.

 Following the pipeline for doing this project
   ![image](https://github.com/user-attachments/assets/2bb38bfa-ea31-4122-978d-1b2822739318)

-   - Preprocessing and data cleaning were performed by first checking for duplicate values.
+   - #### **Preprocessing and data cleaning** were performed by first checking for duplicate values.
 The metadata was carefully analyzed to better handle missing values.
 Therefore, three stages were applied: (1) NA values were replaced with None in the Garage, Pool, Basement, and Alley variables, (2) numerical features were imputed with the median, while categorical features were imputed with the mode, and (3) one feature was dropped.
      - Outlier Detection
 Scatter plot showed two extreme house price comparing with the rest of the data, I dropped these tow datapoints.
 ![image](https://github.com/user-attachments/assets/7f730850-64b1-4a4d-8b13-c4a5f2978b9d)